 - Difficulty running on a curve, for example, running around a left-hand bend with a painful left foot.

 Inverting the ankle (turning inwards) may be painful if you have Sinus tarsi syndrome.
 An anaesthetic injection into the painful area will confirm the diagnosis.

 An MRI scan may indicate excessive fluid in the sinus tarsi canal.

 Treatment of sinus tarsi syndrome

 - Apply ice or cold therapy to reduce pain and inflammation.
-Cold can be applied for 10 to 15 minutes every hour initially if the injury is very painful but reducing later to 3 or 4 times a day as required.
+Cold can be applied for 10 to 15 minutes every hour initially if the injury is very painful but reduced later to 3 or 4 times a day as required.

-- If you have been out of training on an injured ankle then the proprioception or co-ordination of the ankle will be disrupted.
+- If you have been out of training on an injured ankle then the proprioception or coordination of the ankle will be disrupted.

-Stretch the calf muscles at the back of the lower leg.
+- Stretch the calf muscles at the back of the lower leg.
 Tight calf muscles may affect the biomechanics of the ankle.